jpreardon/weighter/README.md

-# Rewards
+# Weighter

-This is a to be a simple app that keeps track of things I should be doing (mostly foods and exercise) and allows for rewards (mostly beer or other treats).
+This is a to be a simple app that tracks weight, daily.

 ## Setup